Increasing Your Healthy Lifespan: Strategies and Insights from Longevity Science

 This increase in oxygen delivery triggers the body’s natural healing mechanisms, which can function as a powerful intervention to address physical and cognitive decline.

 Specifically, research has discovered that HBOT can help older adults stay healthier as they age by slowing down some of the processes associated with getting older.
-This research shows repeated HBOT sessions may increase “telomere length and clearance of senescent cells in the aging populations.”
+This research shows repeated HBOT sessions, using a specialized protocol, may increase “telomere length and clearance of senescent cells in the aging populations.”

-Aviv Clinics utilizes these findings as a foundation for the innovative, multidisciplinary Aviv Medical Program, working to help aging adults lead healthy, fulfilling lives and increase their lifespan.
+Aviv Clinics utilizes these findings as a foundation for the innovative, personalized Aviv Medical Program, working to help aging adults lead healthy, fulfilling lives and increase their healthspan.

 At Aviv Clinics, we consider aging to be a treatable condition—not a sign of inevitable decline.

-Through the state-of-the-art Aviv Medical Program, we are reshaping the aging journey through medically proven therapies that effectively reverse the effects of biological aging, including HBOT.
-The program effectively transforms the way we experience aging, providing the tools needed to invest in a longer, healthier life, including:
+The state-of-the-art Aviv Medical Program is helping reshape aging through medically proven therapies that effectively reverse the effects of biological aging.
+The program effectively transforms the way we experience aging, providing the tools needed to invest in a longer, healthier life.
+Based on your goals, needs, and conditions, these tools can include:

 - Cognitive training